Action is character.

 Luke’s world is set a long time ago in a galaxy far, far away.
 One day, he sees a message from a princess.
 Then Luke wants to help the princess.
 As a consequence, Luke breaks into the dungeon in Darth Vader’s Death Star.
 Until at last, Luke destroys the Death Star.

 Stories are chains of cause and effect set off by trigger events, in Luke’s case, the “call” from Princess Leia.
-In finding her, Luke has achieved the want that seeing her image set up.
+By finding her in that dungeon, Luke has achieved the want that seeing her image set up.
 The incident happens in the middle of the story, between the heroes’ being sucked into the Death Star and their escaping from it.

 In the two examples above, the pivotal action is a consequence – via a chain of cause and effect – of the protagonist’s want.
 While it is highly advisable for authors to make the pivotal action a result of characters’ motivations, there are cases in which an outer force provides the central action.
 This is so in James Cameron’s version of the Titanic story.
 In general terms, the defining event in the story of the Titanic is the fact of the ship ramming the iceberg.
 James Cameron wisely places this major occurrence in the middle of the love story he weaves around it.